dvanderelst/GradStats/02 DataWrangling/ReadingData.md

 either the environment tab in Rstudio or use functions that give you some info about your data.

+*“This is a critical step that should always be performed.
+It is simple but it is vital.
+You should make numerical summaries such as means, standard deviations (SDs), maximum and minimum, correlations and whatever else is appropriate to the speciﬁc dataset.
+Equally important are graphical summaries.”*

+*(Faraway, J. J. (2004).
+Linear models with R. Chapman and Hall/CRC.).*

+### Head and tail

 ``` r
 data <- read_csv('data/pakistan_intellectual_capital.csv', n_max=10)
 ```